UGC NET People & Environment 2026: Complete Guide

 Regional And Global Environmental Issues

-• Ocean Acidification
+• Ocean Acidification – pH changes affecting marine ecosystems

-• Acid Rain
+• Acid Rain – Industrial emissions causing environmental damage

-• Ozone Depletion
+• Ozone Depletion – Stratospheric ozone layer thinning

 Pollution

-Pollution the addition of any substance (solid, liquid, or gas) or any form of energy (such as heat, sound, or radioactivity) to the environment at a rate faster than it can be dispersed, diluted, decomposed, recycled, or stored in some harmless form.
+Pollution refers to the addition of any substance (solid, liquid, or gas) or any form of energy (such as heat, sound, or radioactivity) to the environment at a rate faster than it can be dispersed, diluted, decomposed, recycled, or stored in some harmless form.

-Pollutants are generally grouped under two classes
+Pollutants are generally grouped under two classes:

 • Biodegradable pollutants

-• Examples of such pollutants are domestic waste products, urine and faucet matter, sewage, agricultural residue, paper, wood, and cloth, etc.
+• Examples of such pollutants are domestic waste products, urine and faucet matter, sewage, agricultural residue, paper, wood, and cloth, etc. These materials can be broken down by natural processes over time.

-• Non- Biodegradable pollutants
+• Non-Biodegradable pollutants

 Types of Environmental Pollution: UGC NET People Development And Environment Notes